-The composite inception date and the composite creation date of the Government Pension Fund Global, real estate are 31 March 2011.
+The composite inception date and the composite creation date of the Government Pension Fund Global real estate composite are both 31 March 2011.

 Norges Bank Investment Management manages the Pension Fund on behalf of the Ministry of Finance.
-The Government Pension Fund Global, real estate composite is a carve-out of the Government Pension Fund Global composite, which only includes the fund's portfolio holdings in the real estate asset class.

-In March 2010, the fund was given a mandate to invest up to 5 percent of its assets in real estate, while correspondingly reducing the share of fixed-income investments.
-Real estate investments will take place over time and be spread over different types of sectors and countries.
+The Government Pension Fund Global real estate composite is a carve-out of the Government Pension Fund Global composite, which only includes the fund's portfolio holdings in, or relating to, the unlisted real estate asset class.
+In addition to the unlisted real estate investments, the composite also held listed real estate investments limited to around 25 percent of the composite's net asset value in the period from 1 November 2014 to the end of 2016.
+In March 2010, the fund was given a mandate to invest up to 5 percent of its assets in real estate, while correspondingly reducing the share of fixedincome investments.
+Real estate investments take place over time and are spread over different types of sectors and countries.
 The real estate portfolio mainly invests in commercial property types located within well-developed markets.

+The management mandate issued by the Ministry of Finance on 1 January 2017 set a limit on investments in unlisted real estate at 7 percent of the Pension Fund.
+The real estate composite may be invested in unlisted real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development, management or financing of real estate.
+These investments may be made through Norwegian or other legal entities, but not in real estate located in Norway.
 The fund's unlisted property investments are made through corporate structures.
 The companies are directly or indirectly wholly owned by Norges Bank or jointly owned with co-investors, and ownership control is exercised at several levels.
 The legal entities have their own boards where we usually appoint or nominate directors.
-In addition to the unlisted real estate investments, the composite also held listed real estate investments limited to around 25 percent of the asset class net asset value in the period from 1 November 2014 to the end of 2016.

-The management mandate issued by the Ministry of Finance on 1 January 2017 set a limit on investments in unlisted real estate at 7 percent of the Pension Fund.
-The real estate composite may be invested in real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development, management or financing of real estate.
-These investments may be made through Norwegian or other legal entities, but not in real estate located in Norway.
 Real estate is defined as rights to land and any buildings thereon.
 Norges Bank's Executive Board has further set specific limits on real estate management.